dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 ---
-title: 'An Introduction to Rust by Building an Old Terminal Game from 1984, Part 1'
+title: 'Learning Rust By Building The Old Terminal Game Beast From 1984, Part 1'
 date: '2025-05-21T21:11:29+10:00'
 draft: false
 visibility: false
 summary: >
   You just read the Rust book and now want to apply your new skills to something real.
-  Let's build a terminal game I grew up with, learn how the terminal works and how to control it.
+  Let's build the terminal game I grew up with to harden your new skills and in the process learn how the terminal works and how to control it.
 description: >
   We are building the terminal game BEAST together to learn to apply Rust to a project.
   This is the first part in which we setup our board and learn how to move our player.